 WHY CHOOSE BLUE DOT?

-FROM START TO FINISH, THE REASONS TO CHOOSE BLUE DOT ENERGY ARE GOLDEN.
+FROM THE HARVESTED SUNSHINE TO OUR BUSINESS PRECEPTS, THE REASONS TO CHOOSE BLUE DOT ENERGY ARE GOLDEN.

 You will be treated just as we would want to be treated if the roles were reversed.

-You will not have to worry about hype, spin or being misled.
+You will not have to worry about hype, harassment or being misled.

 You can rest assured that you're dealing with a qualified company that is licensed and insured with staff that has 13 years of experience providing turn-key solar solutions.

-From the solar products we design into your system to installing them at your home or business, quality is paramount.
+From the solar products we design into your system to their installation at your home or business, quality is paramount.

-We're more interested in the golden goose - as in you, your satisfaction, reviews, & referrals - than we are in a golden egg, i.e. selling a project at an exorbitant price.
+We're interested in the golden goose - as in you - your satisfaction, reviews, referrals, and future business.
+Not a golden egg, i.e. a one-time sale at an exorbitant price.